This page is filled with helpful information for parents with children. It will clarify some basics about dental care for babies and children.

 Fluoride and Sealants

 Flouride and Sealants are two quick procedures we can do in the office that can go a long way in helping prevent tooth decay.
-Read more here. (link to info below on fluoride and sealants)
+Read more below:

 Fluoride is important in making your child’s teeth strong and preventing tooth decay.
 If the water where you live does not have enough fluoride, your doctor my prescribe fluoride supplements starting around 6 months old.
 To further help prevent costly tooth decay, we provide professional fluoride treatments for children and adults.
 Treatments are recommended every 6 months and take just a few minutes to apply.